-Soldering Li-Ion batteries such as 18650 can be dangerous.
-Overheat can cause the battery to catch fire and explode.
-If you decide to solder battery, you are doing so at your own risk.
+Soldering Li-ion batteries, such as 18650 cells, can be dangerous.
+Overheating may cause the battery to catch fire and explode.
+If you decide to solder a battery, you do so at your own risk.

-If you are new to soldering, you should check out my beginner tutorial on the subject first.
+If you’re new to soldering, check out my beginner tutorial on the subject first.

-This is the 18650 battery I recommend for low current application.
+This is the 18650 batteries I recommend for FPV.

 Solder Choice

-Use good quality solder with flux core, avoid using additional acid based flux (solder paste) as it will corrode the connection/battery in the long run.
+Use high-quality solder with a flux core and avoid using additional acid-based flux (solder paste), as it can corrode the connection or battery over time.
 See my solder recommendation here.

 Discharge Battery First